jmomadit/CuraProfilesAnyCubicKobraMax/README.md

    - Replace `$CURA_VERSION` with the version of Cura you are using (e.g., `5.1`).

 3. **Copy the files**:
    - Copy all the configuration files from this repository into the `$HOME/.local/share/cura/$CURA_VERSION/settings/` directory.
+Make sure to backup existing configs.

 4. **Restart Cura**:
    - After copying the files, restart Cura.
 The new printer profiles and settings should now be available under the printer settings.